eferm/dotfiles/README.md

 Highly opinionated personal preferences minimum viable setup.

-This guide only known to be compatible with MacOS Monterey (version 12).
+This guide only known to be compatible with MacOS Monterey (version 12) on an M1 Mac.

 ### Table of Contents: